apache/pulsar/site2/docs/security-authorization.md

 ---

 In Pulsar, the [authentication provider](security-overview.md#authentication-providers) is responsible for properly identifying clients and associating the clients with [role tokens](security-overview.md#role-tokens).
-If you only enable authentication, an authenticated role token has the ability to access all resources in the cluster. *Authorization* is the process that determines *what* clients are able to do.
+If you only enable authentication, an authenticated role token can access all resources in the cluster. *Authorization* is the process that determines _what_ clients can do.

 The role tokens with the most privileges are the *superusers*.
 The *superusers* can create and destroy tenants, along with having full access to all tenant resources.